techmatters/terraso-mobile-client/README.md

 $ make setup-git-hooks
 ```

-This will activate two git hooks to automatically check JavaScript code
+This will activate two git hooks to check JavaScript code
 style and commit message structure before each commit.

 # Installation